New Restaurants in St. Pete-Clearwater

 Juno & The Peacock, St. Pete

-Named for an Aesop fable, this sprightly Beach Drive newcomer to St. Pete offers an upscale dining experience featuring New American coastal cuisine.
+Named for an Aesop fable, this Beach Drive newcomer to St. Pete offers an upscale dining experience featuring New American coastal cuisine.
 Here, it’s crispy pork belly with pickled red onion and carrot, drizzled with chipotle honey; ahi tuna tartare with avocado crema, short grain rice and shiso and other seafood-forward preparations, plus dry-aged beef and grilled Bulgogi-marinated bavette.
 Pasta and pastries are made in-house; guests rave about the shellfish bucatini; and Monica’s cornbread, enhanced with fontina, jalapenos and hot honey butter is every bit as good as it sounds.
 Open for lunch, dinner and brunch, the best seats in the house are outdoors under the red-and-white umbrellas.

 Explore Juno & The Peacock